-- Role of employers and workplaces in motivating adults. - Financial pressures leading to questioning of feasibility of education and training before retirement.
+- Employers and workplaces play an important role in motivating adults. - Financial pressures can lead to questioning the feasibility of education and training before retirement.

 "My boss at my current job has been very supportive and encouraging.
-They're willing to be super flexible if there's a test, and they will allow me to leave early.
+They're willing to be super flexible if there's a test and they will allow me to leave early.
 They're helping me achieve what I want."